HIRWA13/Git-exercise/README.md

    - Run `git status` and `git log` to assess the current state of your repository.
    - From the status you will see that you forgot to add `test4.md` in the last commit.

-   **Challenge:** Recover from this error by adding `test4.md` and amending the commit message with an appropriate description.
+   **Challenge:** Recover from this error by staging/adding `test4.md` and amending the commit message with an appropriate description.

 2. **Editing Commit History:**

    - It's crucial to maintain accurate commit messages.
-Let's say you want to modify the message for "Create second file".
+Let's say you want to modify the message for "Create another file" to "Create second file".

-   **Challenge:** Utilize interactive rebasing (`git rebase -i`) to edit the commit message and ensure clarity.
+   **Challenge:** Utilize interactive rebasing (`git rebase -i HEAD~2`) to edit the commit message and ensure clarity. learn more about git `rebase` [here](https://www.bryanbraun.com/2019/02/23/editing-a-commit-in-an-interactive-rebase/)

 3. **Keeping History Tidy - Squashing Commits:**

    - Squashing combines multiple commits into a single one.
 Let's merge "Create second file" into "Create initial file" for a cleaner history.

-   **Challenge:** Use interactive rebasing with the `squash` command to achieve this.
+   **Challenge:** Use interactive rebasing with the `squash` command to achieve this. learn more about `squash` [here](https://mattstauffer.com/blog/squashing-git-commits-with-interactive-rebase/)

 4. **Splitting a Commit:**

    - Imagine "Create third and fourth files" describes too much at once.
-Separate them for better tracking.
+Separate them for better tracking with two different commit messages: "Create Third File" and "Create fourth file".

-   **Challenge:** Leverage `git reset` to separate the files into individual commits with distinct messages.
+   **Challenge:** Leverage `git reset` to separate the files into individual commits with distinct messages. learn more about `splitting commits` [here](https://dev.to/timmouskhelichvili/how-to-split-a-git-commit-into-multiple-ones-3g6f)

 5. **Advanced Squashing:**

    - Let's explore more complex squashing.
 Can you combine the last two commits ("Create third file" and "Create fourth file") into a single commit named "Create third and fourth files"?

-   **Challenge:** Utilize interactive rebasing with the `squash` command to achieve this advanced squash.
+   **Challenge:** Utilize interactive rebasing with the `squash` command to achieve this advanced squash. **Check step 4**

 6. **Dropping a Commit:**

    - We all make mistakes.
 Imagine needing to completely remove an unwanted commit from your history.

-   **Challenge:** Use `git rebase -i` to identify and remove this commit, cleaning up your history.
+   **Challenge:** Use `git rebase -i` to identify and remove this commit, cleaning up your history. learn more about `dropping commits` [here](https://articles.assembla.com/en/articles/2941346-how-to-delete-commits-from-a-branch-in-git)

-7. **Reordering Commits (Bonus):**
+7. **Reordering Commits:**

    - Delve deeper into `git rebase -i`.
-Can you rearrange commits within your history using this command?
+Can you rearrange commits within your history using this command? learn more about `ordering commits` [here](https://www.youtube.com/watch?v=V9KpcGO7nLo)

-8. **Cherry-Picking Commits (Bonus):**
+8. **Cherry-Picking Commits:**

    - Imagine you only desire a specific commit from another branch.
 Research and use `git cherry-pick` to selectively bring that commit into your current branch.

+   learn more about `cherry-pick` [here](https://www.freecodecamp.org/news/git-cherry-pick-avoid-duplicate-commits/)

 9. **Visualizing Commit History (Bonus):**

    - Tools like `git log --graph` or a graphical Git client can help visualize your commit history.
 Explore these tools for a clearer understanding of your workflow.

-10. **Understanding Reflogs (Bonus):**
+10. **Understanding Reflogs:**

    - Reflogs track Git operation history.
-Research `git reflog` to learn how you can navigate back to previous states in your repository if needed.
+Research about `git reflog` to learn how you can navigate back to previous states in your repository if needed.

 **Part 2: Branching Mastery (10 Challenges)**